pzemtsov/pzemtsov.github.io/_posts/2014-05-09-gcc-optimisations-and-pointer-aliasing.md

 </td></tr></table>

-This is why `c_short()` was optimised, while `int` version (`c()`) was not: the compiler assumed that two `int` pointers can point to the same memory while and `int` pointer and `short` pointer can not.
+This is why `c_short()` was optimised, while `int` version (`c()`) was not: the compiler assumed that two `int` pointers can point to the same memory while an `int` pointer and a `short` pointer can not.
 The text in bold suggests that if we replace `short` with `char`, it again won't optimise.
 And this is indeed the case:

 {% highlight C++ %}